hauler-dev/hauler/README.md

 # Hauler: Airgap Swiss Army Knife

 > ⚠️ This project is still in active development and _not_ GA.
-While a lot of the core features are ready, we're still adding a _ton_, and we may make breaking api and feature changes version to version.
+While a lot of the core features are ready, we're still adding a _ton_, and we may break API compatibility as we change features in newer versions.

 `hauler` simplifies the airgap experience without forcing you to adopt a specific workflow for your infrastructure or application.